 - Maintain full-time (at least 12 credits) enrollment each semester.

 George Mason University has limited amounts of institutional grants that may be awarded based on high need and/or unusual circumstances.
 Students should contact their Financial Aid Counselor to discuss their situation.
 A separate application may be required.
+Priority consideration will be given to students who have exhausted all other aid, including loans, are close to graduation and are working on their first degree.
+Institutional grants are designated for tuition only.
+Students who receive any other aid, scholarship, employee tuition waiver or other benefit/resource that pays full tuition are ineligible for institutional grants.

 The Stay Mason Student Support Fund assists matriculated George Mason students who are at risk of not continuing their education due to unexpected financial situations.
 The fund is for all students – undergraduate and graduate, full-time and part-time – enrolled in degree-seeking programs.
 The fund is designed to provide temporary, short-term, financial assistance to students who are managing demanding academic requirements while struggling with debilitating financial circumstances.
 It is not intended to provide ongoing relief for recurring expenses, and the financial assistance is not a loan that is expected to be repaid.
 Find out more or fill out an application.